Pierce Phillips

+Rugby Union career

 After played for Leeds Tykes academy and stints with Darlington Mowden Park.
 Phillips signed for Jersey Reds in the RFU Championship from the summer of 2014.
 On 28 July 2016, he was named new club captain for Jersey during the 2016-17 season.

 On 22 February 2017, Phillips signed for Aviva Premiership side Worcester Warriors ahead of the 2017-18 season.
 On 26 February 2019, Phillips moves to France with Agen in the Top 14 on a two-year deal next season.